deepdk/plotnine_contest_2025/README.md

 ## Customization Tips
 - Adjust the palette by editing the color list near the styling section of the notebook.
 - Experiment with tile orientations, grid size, and stroke widths to explore new compositions.
-- Use `ggsave` (via plotnine) to export high-resolution outputs for print or web.

-## Credits
-Created by Deepali Kank using the plotnine grammar of graphics for Python.